 - Check for moisture.
 Make sure that ground floor conditions are checked for moisture levels before installation.
 Check around crawl spaces, foundation and sinks to make sure these areas are dry and suitable for the installation of your new recycled wood flooring.

-- Acclimation; our reclaimed factory wood is kiln dried to 6-9% moisture level.
+- Acclimate.
+Our reclaimed factory wood is kiln dried to 6-9% moisture level.
 Wood flooring should be stored in conditions that are similar to the temperature and humidity of your living space.
 We recommend that you bring the bundles of flooring into the house with your HVAC turned on for a few days prior to installation.

 We would be happy to consult with you on issues specific to your reclaimed wood flooring project, and we have a list of reputable installers that we can recommend.
-Please contact our Chatham County, North Carolina headquarters at for more heartwood pine installation tips or with any additional questions during the installation process.
+Please contact us at our Chatham County, NC headquarters at for more heartwood pine installation tips or with any additional questions during the installation process.